iamshadmirza/BlogsByShad/blogs/rntl/index.md

 },
 ```

-> Spoiler alert!
-We are entering into test-driven development now.
+> You can check the [official documentation(https://callstack.github.io/react-native-testing-library/docs/getting-started/#installation) for a more updated installation guide.

 ## Create Test Plan

-Now we will write a list of what areas we want to test.
+Now we will write a list of areas we want to test.
 Think about how the user is going to interact with the app.
-Then test that function.
+Then test that functionality.

 For our app, we want the random words to be visible initially.
 We want the user to be able to select and unselect words.
-We have to make sure words in questions pop into the answer section when we click them.
+We have to make sure words in questions pop into the answer section when we press them.
 We also have to check if the Submit button is working fine and showing the result correctly.

 Based on these specs, our tests can look like: